Miscarriage and grief: Trauma

-Recovery

-Physical recovery from miscarriage can have an effect on emotional disturbances.
-The body has to recover from the sudden pregnancy loss.
-In some instances fatigue is present.
-Insomnia can be a problem.
-The miscarriage is very upsetting to the family and can generate very strong emotions.
-Some women may feel that the miscarriage occurred because they somehow had caused it.
-Others may blame the father or partner for the miscarriage.
-Coping with a miscarriage can very greatly between women and families.
-Some find it difficult to talk about the miscarriage.
-The narratives of women tend to coincide with quantified and measurable effects.
-Some women engage in activities that are believed to aid in recovery such as therapy, religion and art.

 Counseling can be offered but effective interventions to assist in recovery have been difficult to identify due to the reports of efficacy and ineffective counseling.
 Comparisons are hard to make.
 Despite the lack of studies that describe effective interventions for those with grief after a miscarriage, some clinicians still offer counselling and follow-up to help women recover and adapt to the loss.

 Recommendations to help recover from the event include: